Golden Globes crown new galaxy of new TV stars

 But the absence of AMC critical darling "Mad Men", off the air in 2011 and ineligible because of a contract dispute, threw the drama categories wide open.

-Former "Frasier" actor Kelsey Grammer, in a new guise as ruthless mayor in the dark Starz drama "Boss", took home the best drama actor trophy, and Jessica Lange was honoured for her supporting role as a disturbed neighbour in the FX haunted house saga "American Horror Story."
+Former "Frasier" actor Kelsey Grammer, in a new guise as ruthless mayor in the dark Starz drama "Boss", took home the best drama actor trophy, and Jessica Lange was honored for her supporting role as a disturbed neighbor in the FX haunted house saga "American Horror Story."

 "It's really, really flattering.
 We have taken note of the fact we got a lot of attention right out of the gate," Grammer told reporters afterward.